aklivity/zilla-examples/quickstart/README.md

 ## Running locally

 This quickstart runs using Docker compose.
-You will find the setup scripts in the [compose](./docker/compose) folder.

-You will need a running kafka broker.
-To start one locally you will find instructions in the [kafka.broker](../kafka.broker) folder.
-Alternatively you can use the [redpanda.broker](../redpanda.broker) folder.

 ### Setup